ulysses8791/ulysses8791.github.io/231_26F_syllabus.md

 ### Conflict Final Exam

-Personal final exam schedules will be available through your [LionPATH](https://lionpath.psu.edu) account on Monday September 28, 2026.
+Personal final exam schedules will be available through your [LionPATH](https://lionpath.psu.edu) account on Monday, September 28, 2026.
 Notification of conflicts is given on the student's final exam schedule.

 - *Direct Conflict:* Two examinations scheduled at the exact same time.
 - *Overload Conflict:* Three or more examinations scheduled in consecutive time periods or within a single calendar day.